 Roof Anchor Points

-specialists in Roof Anchor Point Design, Installation,
+specialists in Roof Anchor Point Design, Installation, Inspections & Certifications

-Safe@Heights are the leaders in the design, installation and certification of roof anchor points.
+Safe at Heights are the leaders in the design, installation and certification of roof anchor points.
 All our roof anchors comply with AS1891.4, AS5532 and AS4488.
 Our designs are safe, efficient and above all safe to use.
 All our installations come with a 10 installation warranty with easy to read instructions on how to use them.
 We also have instructional videos available that can be used to induct employees and contractors into the safest methods to use when working at heights.
 All our systems are installed by our own qualified and experienced height safety installers who are all trade qualified carpenters.

 To learn more about how we can help make your roof safe you can read more by clicking on any of our information pages below or by contacting us via our contact page.